-How does our Restorative Justice Service Work?
+How does Restorative Justice work?

-Restorative justice services are designed to prioritise the needs of the victim.
+Restorative Justice services are designed to prioritise the needs of the victim.
 It can take the form of safe, facilitator-led meetings or communication can be made via letters or videos.

 Thames Valley Restorative Justice Service (TVRJS) is at the leading edge of Restorative Justice.
 Our team are highly trained, experienced practitioners working with victims and offenders in prisons and in the community.
-If you are an agency and would like to make a referral for our services please complete one of the forms below and email to email@example.com.
+If you are an agency and would like to make a referral for our services, please complete one of the forms below and email to email@example.com.